syncfusion-content/xamarin-docs/Xamarin/SfChart/stripLines.md

 ![](striplines_images/stripline_img5.png)

-Following code snippet shows how to set the segment start and end value if the associated axis type is date time.
+The following code snippet shows how to set the segment start and end values if the associated axis type is date-time.

 {% tabs %}